pmarreck/jumpscript/README.md

 ./hello.c
 ```

-On first run, JumpScript will:
-1. Compile the script using the appropriate plugin
-2. Cache the binary in `~/.cache/jumpscript/`
-3. Execute the binary

-On subsequent runs, JumpScript will:
-1. Check if the script has been modified
-2. If not, execute the cached binary directly
+On the first run JumpScript compiles the script, stores the binary in the cache, and executes it.
+Subsequent runs skip straight to execution until the script or any tracked dependency changes.

 ## Nix Header